QoyyumO/CSC419_SIMS-Deployment/docs/aggregates_and_invariants.md

 - Creating/updating a user: Must hash password and validate roles in the same transaction
 - Changing user password: Must hash new password in the same transaction
 - Updating user roles: Must validate role set in the same transaction

 ---

+## 8. TranscriptAggregate

+**Root Entity:** `transcripts`

+**Aggregate Boundary:**
+- **Root:** `transcripts` (contains: studentId, entries, gpa, metadata)
+- **Value Objects:**
+  - Transcript entries (array of entry objects with GradeValue)
+  - `ReportMetadata` (optional, embedded in metadata)

+**Description:**
+The TranscriptAggregate represents a student's academic transcript with computed GPA and immutable course entries.

+### Invariants

+1. **GPA Calculation Accuracy**
+   - GPA must be computed correctly based on a fixed formula
+   - Formula: `GPA = Σ(grade.points × credits) / Σ(credits)` for all entries
+   - **Enforcement:**
+     - Recalculate GPA whenever entries are added or modified
+     - Validate calculated GPA matches stored GPA
+     - Use consistent rounding (typically 2 decimal places)

+2. **Entry Immutability**
+   - Entries are immutable once added
+   - **Enforcement:**
+     - Do not allow direct updates to existing entries
+     - To correct errors, add new entries with correction notes or use an audit trail
+     - Only allow additions, not modifications or deletions

+3. **Student Association**
+   - Transcript must belong to a valid student
+   - The `transcripts.studentId` must reference an existing `students._id`
+   - **Enforcement:** Validate student exists before creating/updating transcript

+4. **Entry Validity**
+   - All transcript entries must have valid course codes, credits, and grades
+   - Grade values must be within valid ranges
+   - **Enforcement:** Validate entry data before adding to transcript

+5. **One Transcript Per Student**
+   - A student should have one primary transcript (unless business rules allow multiple)
+   - **Enforcement:** Validate one-to-one relationship if required

+6. **Metadata Consistency**
+   - If metadata exists, `generatedBy` must reference a valid user
+   - `generatedAt` must be a valid timestamp
+   - **Enforcement:** Validate metadata fields when present

+### Transaction Boundaries

+- Adding transcript entry: Must recalculate GPA and validate entry in the same transaction
+- Creating transcript: Must validate student exists in the same transaction
+- Updating GPA: Must ensure it matches calculated value from entries in the same transaction

+---